1928 Born in Osaka, Japan.

 1961 Tapié promotes the exhibition ‘Continuité et avant-garde au Japon’ at the International Center of Aesthetic Research in Turin.

-1962 Shimamoto holds his first solo exhibition at the Gutai Gallery, opening in September of the same year in Osaka.
+1962 Shimamoto holds his first solo exhibition at the Gutai Pinacotheca, opening in September of the same year in Osaka.

 1965 Takes part in the ‘Nul Negentienhonderd vijf en Zegtig’ exhibition at the Stedelijk Museum in Amsterdam.